 Aven has long since gotten tired of questions about what "happened" to her arms, so she creates crazy stories instead of repeating over and over that she was born without them.
 When her family moves to Arizona to run a theme park called Stagecoach Pass, she steels herself for even more questions.
 Then she meets Connor, who also feels isolated by disability (in his case, Tourette's Syndrome.)
 When the newfound friends discover a mystery at Stagecoach Pass, the real adventure can begin!
 This quirky story starring a delightfully funny main character is a reminder that others' reactions are often more problematic than the disability itself — and that nothing, not even "lack of armage," has to hold you back.
 Aven's story continues in the sequel, Momentous Events in the Life of a Cactus.

 12-year-old Ellie was diagnosed with cerebral palsy at birth, but she's never considered that something that should define her life.
 She hates when people assume "the kid in the wheelchair" will be all inspirational sayings, or when her overprotective mother or hovering aide get in her way.
 Instead, she has plans to become a professional baker.
 But when Ellie and her mother move to help take care of her grandpa, who's suffering from dementia, Ellie finds herself facing existence as the new kid in school, with a wheelchair, who lives in a trailer park.
 Fortunately, a neighbor named Coralee and a classmate named Bert provide friendships and acceptance that help her prove she can make it in this new town.
 Author Jamie Sumner drew from her experiences with her son, who has cerebral palsy, to create this realistic portrayal that shows the challenges of life with a disability while also celebrating friendship, acceptance, and delicious baked goods.
+Ellie's adventures continue in the sequel, Time to Roll.

 Melody's classmates and teachers dismiss her as mentally challenged, because her cerebral palsy means she's unable to walk or speak.
 But the truth is that Melody's mind is remarkable: deeply intelligent and with a photographic memory, she's capable of much more than anyone expects.
 And while she's been repeating the same preschool-level ABCs year after year, she's also been planning exactly what she'll say whenever she figures out how to communicate.
 Then her parents get a computer — one which has a special keyboard that will allow Melody to talk.
 Melody has found her voice; are people ready to hear what she has to say?
 Complex and thought-provoking, this novel will open middle readers' eyes to the misconceptions about people with disabilities.
+Melody's story continues in the much-anticipated sequel, Out of My Heart.

 Amy was born with cerebral palsy, and she's spend her whole life using a walker, a speaker box — and an adult aide.
 When Matthew, one of her high school classmates, challenges her bubbly exterior, Amy decides that relying on adults has kept her separated from her peers.
 In response, Amy asks her parents to pay her fellow students to help her, and urges Matthew to apply.
 As they form a friendship, Amy discovers that Matthew's quirks are actually compulsions, and that, in many ways, his undiagnosed and untreated OCD limits him far more than her CP limits her.
 Together, they face the challenges of high school, their friendship turns into a romantic relationship, and Amy realizes that letting people her own age into her life has taught her to see her possibilities, not her limitations.